Reg. Member, British Assoc. for Counselling & Psychotherapy

 Areas of counselling I deal with

-£40 for 50 minutes.
+£50 for 50 minutes.
 Missed and cancelled sessions are payable in full if less that 48 hours notice has been given by email or text.
-As currently sessions take place online, the payment by bank transfer also needs to be completed 48h in advance of the session.

 I offer a limited number of reduced fee daytime appointments for those on low income.

 I grew up in a patriarchal society and have had to break-free from the pre-determined expectations around me.
 I have lived in different cultures.
 I have travelled widely.
 I have had to discover how to live my own life rather than someone else’s – and I believe that has been the most helpful thing to me as a therapist (particularly as I first qualified as an engineer!).

 I’m based in the heart of Bedford and am happy to meet in person or online.
 I find that ‘walk and talk’ sessions are particularly inspiring and effective.